nadathos/nadathos.github.io/_posts/2021-01-24-Looking-back-on-2020.md

 contributing an original, new voice to our musical landscape.
 I was so happy and motivated, that the second album [Under The Nanorain](https://riesenradler.bandcamp.com/album/https://riesenradler.bandcamp.com/album/under-the-nanorain) practically wrote itself in just a couple of months, a darker, future oriented work, released in November.

-I am also interested in the non-artistic elements of building up a musician's persona on the internet in the 21st century and a big part of my learning process actually involved things like using social media to promote and reach out, videos to further flesh out a style or atmosphere and the different channels available to actually get your work heard.
+I am also interested in the non-artistic elements of building up a musician|s persona on the internet in the 21st century and a big part of my learning process actually involved things like using social media to promote and reach out, videos to further flesh out a style or atmosphere and the different channels available to actually get your work heard.
 This is an area where I have lots of ideas to build up from and want to continually improve, because my biggest joy is presenting a whole stylistic package for people to think about, to dream, to have fun and - why not - also to argue about.
 My favorite artists allow me to see the world under new angles and viewpoints and enrich my life immensely and I want to be one of those artists.